squid-cache/squid-cache.github.io/KnowledgeBase/RedHat.rst

 == Pre-Built Binary Packages ==

 ## '''Maintainer:'''
-Eliezer Croitoru maintains squid packages for Red Hat Enterprise Linux 6.
+Eliezer Croitoru maintains squid packages for Red Hat Enterprise Linux.
 These packages are unofficial and are not supported by Red Hat.
-They are intended for RHEL users who would like to try newer squid packages.
+They are intended for RHEL users who would like to try newer squid packages than the version Red Hat supplies.

-Unofficial packages for Red Hat Enterprise Linux 4 and 5 by Jiri Skala appear to no longer be available.
+Lubos Uhliarik is the maintainer of the Red Hat official packages as of <<Date(2015-04-21T12:48:56Z)>>.

 ==== Squid-3.5 ====
  * '''Maintainer:''' Unofficial packages built by Eliezer Croitoru which can be used on RHEL.